Chapter 5101:2-40 Supportive Services

-(C) Eligible kinship caregiver(s) shall receive a one-time payment to defray costs of placement and may receive subsequent payments at six-month intervals to support the stability of the child's placement in the home.
+(C) Eligible kinship caregiver(s) shall receive an initial incentive payment and may receive subsequent payments at six-month intervals to support the stability of the child's placement in the home.

 (1) The maximum incentive amount may not exceed eight payments per child per kinship caregiver(s).

-(3) Individuals who received their sixth incentive payment prior to March 17, 2014 are not eligible for additional incentive payments.
+(2) Individuals who were approved for their sixth incentive payment prior to March 17, 2014 are not eligible for additional incentive payments.

-(4) Individuals who submitted their sixth redetermination application to the public children services agency on or after March 17, 2014 may be eligible for additional incentive payments.
+(3) Individuals who submitted their sixth application to the public children services agency (PCSA) on or after March 17, 2014 may be eligible for additional incentive payments.

 (1) On July 1, 2005 or thereafter, a court issued an order granting legal custody or guardianship to the kinship caregiver(s).
 A temporary court order is not sufficient to meet this requirement.

 (2) The minor child resides with the kinship caregiver(s).
 If the child is on temporary leave from the kinship caregiver's home (e.g., hospitalization, mental health treatment or respite) and the kinship caregiver retains legal custody or guardianship this shall not preclude eligibility for KPI.